OpenMPDK/dss-ansible/README.md

 #### playbooks/configure_hosts.yml

 Execute this playbook to configure hosts prior to deploying DSS / TESS software.
-This playbook will deploy custom kernel, install YUM / python dependencies, and configure OFED.
+This playbook will deploy custom kernel, install YUM / python dependencies, and deploy the Infiniband driver.

+To install OFED, set `infiniband_driver` host var to `ofed`.
+To install the in-box Infiniband driver, set `infiniband_driver` host var to `inbox`.
-Note that presently, only versions of CentOS between 7.4 and 7.8 are supported
+Note that OFED is presently only supported on CentOS 7.4 - 7.8.
+In-box driver will be installed on CentOS 7.9 or 8.
+No other versions of CentOS are supported.

 #### playbooks/configure_inbox_infiniband.yml